FOREX-Euro off two-year highs before Fed meeting | Business

 London, July 28 - The euro retreated from its two-year high on Tuesday as dollar sales declined before a two-day Federal Reserve meeting, during which investors expect its outlook will be reaffirmed.
 No monetary policy changes are likely, but traders are speculating about a change in emphasis in the Fed's forward guidance at the meeting, which starts on Tuesday.

 "Delay in getting a deal agreed will cause unavoidable damage to the real economy, given the high level of uncertainty it is now creating," Halpenny said.
-The euro was last trading down 0.3% at $1.1715, off the $1.1781 two-year high reached the day before.
-The dollar rose the same amount versus the pound and the Japanese yen.
+The euro was last trading down 0.2% at $1.1732, off the $1.1781 two-year high reached the day before.

 ALSO READ